 The subsidiary listed below has share capital consisting solely of ordinary shares which are held directly by the Group.
 The proportion of ownership interests held equals the voting rights held by the Group.
 The subsidiary's principal place of business is also its country of incorporation.

-Name of Subsidiary Principle Place of Business Ownership Interest held by the Group 2015 2014 Early Warning Network Pty Ltd (formerly Look Here Pty Ltd) Australia 100% 100%
+Name of Subsidiary Principle Place of Business Ownership Interest held by the Name of Substatally Principle Place of Busiliess Gi oup 2016 2015 Early Warning Network Pty Ltd Australia 100% 100%